besteon/Ironmon-Tracker/README.md

 ## Features

 - **Your Pokémon**: Your Pokémon's stats, moves, ability, and more are tracked in real-time as you play!
 As you learn new moves and use them, level up, and use items, the tracker updates the appropriate information.
 It will also tell you the level or condition it needs to evolve, the number of moves it will learn, and the next level a move will be learned.
 All data is sourced from [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page) except some evolution requirements based on the use of the randomizer.
-- **Pokemon Info Look-up**: Click on the icon of your Pokémon or an enemy Pokémon to learn more details about them.
+- **Pokémon Info Look-up**: Click on the icon of your Pokémon or an enemy Pokémon to learn more details about them.
 This provides easy access to handy info like BST, Evolution(s), Weaknesses, and when the Pokémon learns each new move as it levels up.
 - **Stat modifying moves**: If your opponent or you use a stat modifying move, like `Growl`, up and down chevrons are displayed next to the affected stat on the target.
 Up to three chevrons are displayed, and change color when the fourth, fifth, and sixth stack are applied.
 - **Enemy abilities**: Click on the area where the enemy abilties are shown to change them, allowing you to take notes on which one or two abilities the Pokémon has.
 In some games, the abilities are automatically tracked for you.
 - **Enemy moveset**: Enemy Pokémon moves are unknown AND they change as the various Pokémon level up throughout the game!
 The tracker will display moves a Pokémon has as they use them, along with the basic PP, power, and accuracy information.
 When you encounter the same Pokémon type later in the game, old moves are marked with a `*` at the end of the name.
 This allows you to know that the move may still be known or may be replaced by a new move.